Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 1. A Dark and Hollow Star by Ashley Shuttleworth

-A Dark and Hollow Star is one of the top ya wlw fantasy books!
-If you’re a fan of Crescent City you definitely need to read a Dark and Hollow Star.
-There are so many similarities.
-It's an urban fantasy with fae, queer main characters and an enticing mystery.
-It also has a seriously adorable wlw romance.
+A Dark and Hollow Star is one of the top ya wlw fantasy books.
+Crescent City fans need to read a Dark and Hollow Star. Â This urban fantasy features fae, a compelling mystery and a badass main character.
+Sound familiar?
+Plus it has an adorable sapphic romance.

 A series of gruesome murders threatens to expose the faerie world to humans.
-Four queer teens – Nausicaä, Arlo, Vehan, and Aurelian – each hold a piece of the truth.
+Four queer teens â NausicaĂ€, Arlo, Vehan, and Aurelian â each hold a piece of the truth.
 And they must track down the mysterious killer.

 Good reads rating: 3.83